mtgjson/mtgjson-website/CONTRIBUTING.md

 ## enhanceApp.js
 Because Vue backs this entire application we can interject some helpers in to Vue to be accessed in our components.

+## jsonMustache.js/Landcycle
+This is a function we use to convert mustache templating inside JSON schemas to properly route between, fill in code data and make eternal links within our application schemas.
+It also keeps HTML out of the JSON.

 ## Testing
 We use Jest and we do our best.